akynazh/jvav/README.md

-  -av1 AV1              Followed by a code, search this code on JavBus -av2 AV2              Followed by a code, search this code on Sukebei -av3 AV3              Followed by a code, search this code on JavDb -sg SG                Followed by a code, search the explainer video of this code -auth AUTH            Followed by a authentication code for JavBus, use it if you failed to search from Javbus, get the code from cookie key: bus_auth
+  -av1 AV1              Followed by a code, search this code on JavBus -av2 AV2              Followed by a code, search this code on Sukebei -av3 AV3              Followed by a code, search this code on JavDb -auth AUTH            Followed by a authentication code for JavBus, use it if you failed to search from Javbus, get the code from cookie key: bus_auth
   -nc                   Filter out high-definition subtitles magnet links -uc                   Filter out uncoded magnet links